VijayRod/demo/ai/gpu-controller-kaito.md

 ## Table of Contents

 - Workspace and machine controllers
-- Workspace and machine resources
+- How the AI model affects the workspace and machine resources
+- Kaito model repository
 - More

 ## Workspace and machine controllers